charlespascoe/typed-validation/README.md

 }

 // Outputs:
+// 2 validation errors:
+//   $root.completedTraining: Expected boolean, got string
-// Validation failed for $root.addressPostcode: Failed regular expression /^[a-z]{2}\d{1,2}\s+\d{1,2}[a-z]{2}$/i
+//   $root.addressPostcode: Failed regular expression /^[a-z]{2}\d{1,2}\s+\d{1,2}[a-z]{2}$/i

 ```

 ## Assertions ##
 This library provides a number of strongly-typed assertions which can be combined to validate the type of each property.

 An assertion may take another assertion as its last argument; if assertion check passes, it calls the next assertion.
 For example, `isString(minLength(1, maxLength(10)))` first checks if the value is a string, then checks if its length is at least 1, and then checks that its length is no more than 10.
 If `isString` fails, `minLength` isn't run.
-Chaining assertions in this way allows for complex values to be validated.
+Chaining assertions in this way allows for complex validation.

 Some assertions require other assertions to come before it.
-For example, `minLength` can't be used by itself because it needs another assertion to check that the value has the `length` property - so something like `isString(minLength(1))` or `isArray(minLength(0))`.
+For example, `minLength` can't be used by itself because it needs another assertion to check that the value has the `length` property - so something like `isString(minLength(1))` or `isArray(minLength(1))`.

 ## Handling Validation Errors ##

-Errors will always be of the type `ValidationError`, which has a number of useful properties:
+Errors will always be of the type `ValidationErrorCollection`, which has a property `error: ValidationError[]`.

+The `ValidationError` type has a number of useful properties:

 - `errorCode`: A string which is one of a set of error codes, e.g. `NOT_STRING`.
 Useful for producing custom error messages or triggering certain error logic.
 - `message`: A human-readable error message, with more information as to why the validation failed
 - `path`: An array of objects that describe the path to the value that caused the validation to fail.
 Each object is either an `ArrayIndexPathNode` (which has an `index` property) or `KeyPathNode` (which has a `key` property).

-There's a `toString` method which prints this information in a human-readable format.
+The `ValidationErrorCollection.toString()` method prints this information in a human-readable format.
+The name of the root object defaults to `$root`, but this can be changed by passing a string, e.g. `err.toString('this')`.

 ## Documentation ##